AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 In the **App settings** section, you can set the app language and also enable **Kill Switch**, which will block access to the Internet if your VPN connection drops.
 This is needed to prevent intruders from getting to your data if you find yourself without VPN protection while connected to a public Wi-Fi or mobile network.

-You can also activate the following features with a single click: **Autoupdate**, **Launch AdGuard VPN at Windows startup**, **Auto-connect on app launch**, and allow AdGuard to collect anonymized app usage data so that the AdGuard team gets the info on potential usability issues.
+You can also activate the following features with a single click: **Auto-update**, **Launch AdGuard VPN at Windows startup**, **Auto-connect on app launch**, and allow AdGuard to collect anonymized app usage data so that the AdGuard team gets the info on potential usability issues.
 Here you can also change the theme to **Light**, **System**, or **Dark**.

 At the bottom of the page there are two sections: **DNS servers** and **Advanced settings**.

 #### DNS servers

 The **DNS servers** tab allows you to add your own DNS server.
 You can set up a DNS server by any provider.
-We recommend adding [AdGuard DNS](https://kb.adguard.com/en/general/dns-providers#adguard-dns), a server that can protect against advertising, tracking, and phishing, in addition to the standard functions.
+We recommend adding [AdGuard DNS](https://adguard-dns.io/kb/general/dns-providers/#adguard-dns), a server that can protect against advertising, tracking, and phishing, in addition to the standard functions.

 #### Advanced settings